 The PhD programme in Multi-disciplinary Gender Studies (PhD-MGS) introduces students from a wide variety of academic backgrounds to the traditions, methods and front-line research that shape gender analyses at an advanced level through a series of seminars and lectures as well as close personal supervision.
-Those who have not read the MPhil in Multi-disciplinary Gender Studies will also follow a series of courses throughout the Michaelmas and Lent terms of their first year:
+Those who have not read the MPhil in Multi-disciplinary Gender Studies will follow a series of lectures and seminars throughout the Michaelmas and Lent terms of their first year:

 - Multi-disciplinary Gender Research Seminar

 - PhD Gender Seminar